South Korea to toughen rules on pilots shifting to new jets

 Jung Yun-sick, a former Asiana pilot and now a professor at Jungwon University, told Reuters that any new measures were unlikely to increase the number of training hours for pilots trying to shift to a new aircraft.

-"The requirement used to be 60 flights of a total of 100 hours some 15 years ago when I was with Asiana," he said.
+"The requirement used to be 60 flights of a total of 100 hours some 15 years ago when I was with Asiana," he said, the same as it is now.

 "It was quite intensive at the time as they didn't have much data on what is really appropriate level of training.
 But now they have enough data for this and the current level is what is generally accepted globally."